stephengold/Wes/README.md

 10. Click on the "Finish" button.
 11. When the "Clone Complete" dialog appears, click on the "Open Project..." button.
-12. Expand the root project node to reveal the "WesLibrary" sub-project.
+12. Expand the root project node to reveal the sub-projects.
-13. Select the sub-project, then click on the
+13. Select both sub-projects using control-click, then click on the "Open" button.
-    "Open" button.

 ### Build the project

- 1. In the "Projects" window, right-click on the "WesLibrary" sub-project to select it.
+ 1. In the "Projects" window, right-click on the "WesExamples" sub-project to select it.
  2. Select "Build".